evansmbithi/evansmbithi/README.md

-👋 Hi, My name is Evans Mbithi, an API-first software engineer based in Nairobi, Kenya.
+👋 Hi, My name is Evans Mbithi, an API-first software engineer, and problem-solver, based in Nairobi, Kenya.
-      I exercise concepts of computer systems to design, develop and test software applications that meet end-user requirements.
+      I design, develop and test software applications that meet end-user requirements at scale.
 I also help companies comply with industry standard technologies.
 Hence driving digital transformation and making businesses more profitable.

 👀 I am mostly fascinated about the actor model of concurrency with Scala - a scalable language
       that compiles on the JVM.
 I fell in love with Scala because it addresses the demanding (scalability) needs